SoftwareAG/c8y-docs/content/cockpit/using-widgets-bundle/widgets-dashboards-reports.md

 ### To add a widget to a dashboard or a report {#to-add-a-widget-to-a-dashboard-or-a-report}

+1. Click **Edit widgets** to enter edit mode

-1. Click **Add widget** in the top menu bar or click the **Add widget** button on the main page (only available in case of an empty dashboard/report).
+2. Click **Add widget** in the top menu bar or click the **Add widget** button on the main page (only available in case of an empty dashboard/report).

-2. In the **Add widget** dialog, select a widget type.
+3. In the **Add widget** dialog, select a widget type.

-3. Next, configure the widget.
+4. Next, configure the widget.
 According to the selected widget type, different parameters may be specified under **Configuration**.
 For details on each widget type refer to [Widgets collection](/cockpit/widgets-collection/).

-4. In the **Appearence** tab, you can customize the content and header style for the widget individually, in the same way as specifying the layout of a [dashboard](/cockpit/working-with-dashboards/#to-create-a-dashboard).
+5. In the **Appearence** tab, you can customize the content and header style for the widget individually, in the same way as specifying the layout of a [dashboard](/cockpit/working-with-dashboards/#to-create-a-dashboard).

     {{< c8y-admon-info >}}

     The header styles "Regular" and "Border" can be used for all widgets while the header styles "Overlay" and "Hidden" remove the header and should only be used for widgets which benefit from a full-screen experience, for example "Image" or "Map".
 For other widgets, like "Alarms list" or "Data point table", these header styles should not be used.
     {{< /c8y-admon-info >}}

-5. Click **Save** to add the widget to the dashboard or report.
+6. Click **Save** to add the widget to the dashboard or report.